Knowledgeable Guidance For Parental Relocation

 - The expense and difficulty of traveling for the child or noncustodial parent

-Generally, getting remarried or receiving a job promotion is not considered exceptional circumstances.
+Generally, getting remarried or receiving a job promotion is not considered an exceptional or unanticipated change in circumstance.